pontepila/pontepila.github.io/README.md

 This Application collects some Personal data from its users.

-This document can be printed for reference using the print command in any browser settings.
+This document can be printed for reference using the print command in any browser settings

 OWNER AND RESPONSIBLE FOR THE TREATMENT